Skip to Content

 2. Isopropyl Alcohol

-Medical Grade Isopropyl Alcohol - No Methanol - No Foul Odor - Meets USP Specifications - Approved for Hand and Skin Application (32oz) (1 Bottle (32oz))Isopropyl alcohol is essentially a less diluted version of rubbing alcohol.
+Medical Grade Isopropyl Alcohol - No Methanol - No Foul Odor - Meets USP Specifications - Approved for Hand and Skin Application (32oz) (1 bottle (32oz))Isopropyl alcohol is essentially a less diluted version of rubbing alcohol.
 You can buy it at most grocery stores or pharmacies in the aisle with other disinfectants.

 You can use this method on wet and dry paint, but it does an especially great job removing dried-on paint!